 Forty percent (40%) of COVID-19 cases and deaths occur in California’s lowest Healthy Places Index (HPI) quartile.
 The Healthy Places Index, developed by the Public Health Alliance of Southern California, helps us visualize community conditions such as low income, education completeness, and health care access.
-To end the pandemic, we’re setting aside forty percent (40%) of vaccines to distribute to people in HPI quartile 1.
-This approach will help lower the rate of community infection, hospitalization, and death.
-It will also help reduce potential new variants that might emerge.
+To end the pandemic, we prioritized vaccine distribution to people in HPI quartile 1.
+This approach helped lower the rate of community infection, hospitalization, and death.
+It also helped reduce the emergence of new variants.
 You can track the progress of vaccines administered to HPI quartiles on our vaccine dashboard.

 When we met the Vaccine Equity Benchmarks of administering 2 million and 4 million to the hardest-hit communities statewide we expanded the Blueprint for a Safer Economy tiers to allow for somewhat higher case rates in the Substantial (red), Moderate (orange), and Minimal (yellow) tiers.
 Learn more about these changes in CDPH’s Blueprint for a Safer Economy framework.

 There are two measures to determine how counties move through tiers: case rates and test positivity.
 We’ve been tracking these measures through regular progression and accelerated progression.
 To move to a higher tier with regular progression, a county must meet the case rate and test positivity thresholds for that tier for two consecutive weeks.
 Accelerated progression requires that test positivity and health equity metric are especially low with a declining case rate to move to a less restrictive tier.
 Read comprehensive detail about how counties can move through tiers.

 The positivity rate in the matrix above excludes people in state and federal prisons, US Immigration and Customs Enforcement facilities, US Marshal detention facilities, and Department of State Hospitals facilities.